Mooney International Corporation: 1960s

 Despite strong sales of the M20, Mooney was short of cash.
 The development of the M22 Mustang had cost more than expected, and was ultimately unsuccessful.
 The collaboration with Mitsubishi had come with substantial financial assistance but proved too much for the company to handle.
-It went into chapter 7 bankruptcy in early 1969; American Electronics Laboratories quickly acquired Mooney in March of that year and invested US$600,000 to keep it operating.
+Mooney went into chapter 7 bankruptcy in early 1969; American Electronics Laboratories quickly acquired the company in March of that year and invested $600,000 to keep it operating.
 Sales that year were less than half of the previous year's figures, although a new model, the M20E Chapparal, was released with electrically-operated flaps and landing gear.
-AEL was unable to turn the company around and sold Mooney to Butler Aviation International in December 1969.
-AEL owned Mooney for just over 9 months and lost nearly a million dollars during that time.
-Butler Aviation also acquired the troubled Aerostar company and combined it with Mooney in an attempt to save both.
-The Mooney name was dropped in 1970, as was the M20 designation; the planes were called Aerostars.
+AEL was unable to turn the company around, losing nearly a million dollars in just over 9 months, and sold Mooney to Butler Aviation International in December 1969.
+Butler also acquired the troubled Ted Smith Aircraft Company, maker of the twin-engine Ted Smith Aerostar, and in an attempt to save both companies, it merged them as the Aerostar Aircraft Corporation.
+The Mooney name was dropped in 1970, as was the M20 designation; the planes were rebranded as Aerostars.

+Butler formulated a plan to consolidate aircraft production at the Mooney plant in Kerrville and close the Ted Smith plant in Van Nuys, California, but became mired in a dispute with the American Cement Company, the Ted Smith Aircraft Company's former owner, over alleged corrosion problems with the twin-engine Aerostar.
+The U.S. Federal Aviation Administration (FAA) investigated and found that no such problem existed, but the dispute resulted in the suspension of production and the cancellation of the plant relocation plan.
+Meanwhile, aircraft designer and Ted Smith Aircraft Company founder Ted R. Smith began a campaign to buy his design back and restart production.